Are you losing a battle of wills with a pint-sized, emotionally unstable dictator?

 Once you have established what is not good behavior from your toddler, it is time to agree to some corrective behavior.
 Include punishment in here too, because if it gets that far, you both need to be on the same page, right?

 Change Your Behavior

 A change in your behavior will have a huge impact on your toddler’s development.

 Let’s take, for example, your behavior when your toddler demands something without asking nicely.
-Did you provide?
+Did you provide it?
 Or did you stop and explain how they need to ask in order for you to comply?

 How about the way that you interact with your toddler?
 Are YOU a dictator to them?

 Listen to yourself speak as you interact with them.
 Do you ask correctly?
 Are you polite?

 Toddlers are learning how to interact with others by listening to you.
 The way your toddler responds to anger is learned behavior.

 The bottom line is, if you are bossy, then they will also be bossy.

 I am a huge fan of rewarding positive behavior.